chenbocqu/SEMMDL/README.md

 ## 'large_scale_svm' folder

-the toolbox is available online from the original authors
+The toolbox is available online from the original authors.

 ## other
 Any comments or questions, please contact: Chenbo (chenbocqu@163.com)